gaoadam/gaoadam-gaoadam.github.io/docs/projects/filters_lstm/filters_and_neural_networks.md

 What about a flexible framework that allows the user to split the signal with as many filters as they want?
 (For example, one may elect fora lowpass filter, a highpass filter, and $N$ number of bandpass filters.)

 ![filterdiagram2](filterdiagram2.png)

+**Multivariate Neural Networks**

+Finally, you may recall that in addition to the position, we also know the velocity of the oscillator.
+Given that there is a relationship between velocity and position, having a neural network train on both variable and predict both of them could lead to better performance.